 You might be able to be near the person at the mortuary

-If the coroner decides to do a post mortem, you might be able to be with the person at the mortuary if the coroner says it’s ok.
-Please tell the duty coroner’ office if you want to request a viewing or to stay with or near the body while it’s in the coroner’s custody.
+If the coroner decides to direct that a post mortem be completed, you might be able to view or be near the person at the mortuary if the coroner says it’s okay.
+Please tell the duty coroner’s office if you want to request a viewing, or to stay near the body while it’s in the coroner’s custody.

 Cultural and spiritual considerations will be taken into account by the coroner when they make their decision.
 You can ask for someone like a church minister or spiritual advisor to represent you at the viewing.
 Please talk to the duty coroner’s office for more information.